ndrone/cyphertools/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed Python 3.9
-** this may run on 3.0 version but I wrote it with 3.9
+** this may run on 3.0 version, but I wrote it with 3.9

 ## Installing Cypher Tools